wp-plugins/testimonials-widget/readme.txt

 You can translate this plugin into your if it's not done so already.
 The localization file `testimonials-widget.pot` can be found in the `languages` folder of this plugin.
 After translation, please [send the localized file](http://typo3vagabond.com/contact-typo3vagabond/) to the plugin author.

 = Background & Thanks =
-Version 2.0.0 of Testimonials Widget is a complete rewrite and composite of ideas from user feedback and grokking plugins Imperfect Quotes, IvyCat Ajax Testimonials, Quotes Collection, and TB Testimonials.
+Version 2.0.0 of Testimonials Widget is a complete rewrite based upon a composite of ideas from user feedback and grokking plugins Imperfect Quotes, IvyCat Ajax Testimonials, Quotes Collection, and TB Testimonials.
+You can consider that the initial basis of Version 2.0.0 is a fork of IvyCat Ajax Testimonials.
+They've got a grest basis for getting started fast.
 Thank you to those plugin developers for their efforts that have inspired this rewrite.

 Prior to version 2.0.0, this plugin was a fork of Quotes Collection by Srini G * [http://srinig.com/wordpress/plugins/quotes-collection/] with additional contributions from j0hnsmith and ChrisCree.